Shorya1835/syntax-error/README.md

 ### Project Description

-The project uses python's computer vision (**opencv**) library to detect the movement and orientation of the gloves the user is wearing.
-Using these controls the game can be played.
+The project uses computer vision to detect the movement and orientation of the gloves the user is wearing.
+Using these controls a car chase game is played.
 In the game the user chases and shoots down enemy bikes while trying to avoid obstacles

 ### Installation